prioritizr/prioritizrdata/cran-comments.md

 Dear CRAN volunteers,

 Thank you for reviewing this submission.
 This submission updates the package for compatibility with the new version of the prioritizr R package.
 It also provides an additional case study dataset, and removes dependencies for _rgeos_ and _rgdal_ in anticipation of their retirement.
+It addresses the documentation issues raised in our previous CRAN submission.

 Cheers,